NoahHodgson/project-melia/docs/Melia-Cosmic-History.md

-easily handles the non-magic Rocevelen soldiers -> Rocevelen's grow to hate "Tabi Witches" -> Rhalyf betrays his people, and reveals the secret of magic to Gomash -> Rocevelen and Tabradians fight a bloody war.
-War ends in a unified continent ruled for centuries by Gomash's descendants, and extended family tree.
+easily handles the non-magic Rocevelen soldiers -> Rocevelen's grow to hate "Tabi Witches" -> Rhalyf betrays his people, and reveals the secret of magic to Gamesh -> Rocevelen and Tabradians fight a bloody war.
+War ends in a unified continent ruled for centuries by Gamesh's descendants, and extended family tree.

 In this era the Roclesian Empire and Sidio Barca have a healthy trade relationship.
 Sidio Barca is nowhere near as strong as the